anebz/cloud/Accreditations/aws_solutions_associate.md

 Relational db, supports dynamic storage scaling and can conduct table joins.
 Automatically scales to accomodate data growth.
 Can have more throughput than MySQL and PostgreSQL.

 An Aurora DB cluster consists of one or more DB instances and a cluster volume that manages the data for those DB instances.
 Each Aurora DB cluster can have up to 15 Aurora Replicas in addition to the primary DB instance.

+If you have an Amazon Aurora Replica in the same or a different Availability Zone, when failing over, Amazon Aurora flips the canonical name record (CNAME) for your DB Instance to point at the healthy replica, which in turn is promoted to become the new primary.
+But if you only have one instance, Aurora will attempt to create a new DB Instance in the same Availability Zone as the original instance.
+This replacement of the original instance is done on a best-effort basis and may not succeed, for example, if there is an issue that is broadly affecting the Availability Zone

 Aurora serverless DB cluster: DB cluster that automatically starts up, shuts down and scales up/down based on the app's needs.
 It's a simple, cost-effective option for infrequent, intermittent sporadic or unpredictable workloads.
 You can create a db endpoint without specifying the DB instance class size, you only set the min and max capacity.
 The endpoint connects to a proxy fleet that routes the workload to a fleet of resources that are automatically scaled.

 A non-Serverless DB cluster for Aurora is called a provisioned DB cluster.

 Aurora Global db is designed for globally distributed apps, it spans multiple regions.
 It supports storage-based replication (RPO) with a latency of <1s.
-If there's an unplanned outage, one of the secondary regions you assigned can be promoted to read and write capabilities (RPO) in <1min.
+If there's an unplanned outage, one of the secondary regions you assigned can be promoted to read and write capabilities (RTO) in <1min.
 Consists of one primary AWS Region where your data is mastered, and one read-only, secondary AWS Region.

 * Reader endpoint: load-balances each connection request among the Aurora replicas, read-only connections
 * Cluster/writer endpoint: connects to the primary db instance, used for write operations